 See also a close photo of a removable tire (40K JPEG) and a close photo of the "T/A High Tech Radials" hood graphics (40K JPEG).

-Bob Keniston sent a photo of the complete BF Goodrich T/A Radials set (100K JPEG), part of his World's Biggest Tonka Jeep Collection.
+Bob Keniston sent a photo of the complete BF Goodrich T/A Radials set (100K JPEG).

 There were a few different versions of the CJ-5 with the large Dune Buggy tires.
 This one, marked © 1981, is battery-powered, with a large stickshift attached at the back for switching between three speeds, forward and reverse.
 It's usually seen in this orangeish yellow color, darker than the traditional Tonka construction yellow.